savvasdalkitsis/uhuruphotos-android/README.md

   see photos taken in the location currently viewed.
 * User created and auto generated albums from LibrePhotos
 * Dark/Light mode (manual and auto)
+* Local photo support.
+This makes UhuruPhotos a viable Google Photos alternative which can be used as your primary camera roll viewer.
 * Tablet support
 * A lot of settings to help you control the app storage and memory requirements along with how frequently to perform synchronization with the LibrePhotos server.